 The estimated cost of only delays caused by this traffic congestion is $3.8 billion per year and there are air pollution, missed meetings and opportunities, life wasted in bus, quality of life and more.

-In a recent New Republic article Michael Hobbes mediates about the traffic jam of Dhaka:
+In a recent New Republic article Michael Hobbes mediates about the traffic jam in Dhaka:

 I am in a tiny steel cage attached to a motorcycle, stuttering through traffic in Dhaka, Bangladesh.
 In the last ten minutes, we have moved forward maybe three feet, inch by inch, the driver wrenching the wheel left and right, wriggling deeper into the wedge between a delivery truck and a rickshaw in front of us.